AgarwalConsulting/Go-Training/challenges/basic.md

 Test with "世界" as input.

-## 2. Write a function to generate 'n' numbers from fibonacci series
+## 2. Write a function to generate 'n' numbers from fibonacci series (aka Pingala Sutras)

 - Print the first `n` numbers from the fibonacci series